arbor-sim/arbor/doc/contrib/dependency-management.rst

 0. Source management dependencies: Git.
 1. Build dependencies.
 E.g. CMake, compilers like GCC or CUDA.
 2. Linking dependencies.
-E.g. MPI, libxml2.
+E.g. MPI.
 3. Source dependencies.
 These are present as `git submodules <https://git-scm.com/docs/git-submodule>`_ or as copy in ``ext/``.
 Their use is optional: users who need integration with their package manager (e.g. apt, spack, yum) can link to those versions instead.

 Note that the actual dependencies of your build configuration may vary.